EqualifyEverything/wp-equalify/README.md

 Equalify Bot looks at all text in post images.

-If no alt text is found, or descriptive alt text is found, a nice comment will appear in your post.
+If no alt text is found, or descriptive alt text is found, a friendly comment will appear in your post.